tonyt73/Json-Library/README.md

 The `JsonFile`, `File` & `Folders` classes were developed in the AGD Studio project. https://github.com/tonyt73/AGD-Studio
 So for more usage examples see that project.

+# Using the code
+Simply add the files from the JSON folder into your project or build it as a static library and use that in your project.